inkVerb/VIP/601/Lesson-09.md

   - Host machine **identify files** (required, automatic)
     - *A way for clients to know that this is a server they recognize and "trust"*
       - First login with `ssh` or `sftp` in will ask to "trust" the server based on these identity files
-    - Reside at `/etc/ssh/*_key`
+    - Reside at `/etc/ssh/ssh_host_*_key`
     - Recorded by local clients in `~/.ssh/known_hosts` per remote host (*add to known_hosts* message the first time you `ssh` in)
     - Must be different on each host machine
+    - New keys
+      - Remove old: `rm /etc/ssh/ssh_host_*_key*`
       - Re-create: `ssh-keygen -A`
         - This is wise before first deploying a production server
         - Doing this after production launch will cause all clients to "distrust" this server
 - Complete set of commands to create local keys:
 ```console
 mkdir -p ~/.ssh